 Here are some tips on how to find and purchase the right RV insurance coverage for you.

 If you're renting an RV, you'll need an insurance policy specifically designed for that purpose.
 You can get it through the rental company or your auto insurer.
 Your existing auto policy may also provide some rental RV coverage.
-However, it may not apply in certain states or for trips over 30 days, so check with your insurer.
+However, it may not apply in certain states or for trips over 30 days.

 2. Shop around for RV insurance quotes

-For the best rates, compare quotes from multiple insurers using an online marketplace or by consulting an independent insurance agent.
+For the best rates, compare quotes using an online marketplace or consult an independent insurance agent.

 During this step, it's important not to withhold details from your insurance provider.
 For instance, you might get a cheaper premium by not disclosing that you plan to live in the RV, but if you were to file a claim and the insurer discovered that you misrepresented information, they could reject the claim and cancel your coverage.